tiagofrepereira2012/paper_notes/notes/face_rec_demographics/investigating_bias_in_deep_face_analysis.md

 **About biases in FR;** An assessment on how FR systems are w.r.t demographics of the KANFace was carried out using the Light CNN, VGG16 and restnet 50.
 However, only rank 1 recognition rate in a closed-set scenario is used as metric, which is very raw as a metric.

-**About biases mitigation;** The regularization mechanism presented to mitigate such biases is not clear at all, but the overall hypothesis is that **there is some orthogonality between identity an sensitivity attributes (age, gender, ....)**, and CNNs are regulirized with that.
+**About biases mitigation;** The regularization mechanism presented to mitigate such biases is not clear at all, but the overall hypothesis is that **there is some orthogonality between identity and sensitivity attributes (age, gender, ....)**, and CNNs are regulirized with that.

 ## Findings